 Attach either a high-pressure regular nozzle or a gutter cleaning nozzle to the hose or pressure washer.
 If you use the gutter cleaning nozzle there is no need for a ladder anymore since the nozzle has a long wand and can reach the gutter without assistance.
 Depending on which regular high-pressure nozzle you choose, being on the ladder may be necessary.

-The prices for these nozzles vary from $10 to $20 and can be found at hardware stores.
+The prices for these nozzles vary and can be found at hardware stores.
 They are a good investment since it is recommended that gutters be cleaned twice a year.
 A quick note on the pressure washer- they are very powerful so make sure that you are stable on the ground and not on the roof or less stable surface.
 That could be a disaster waiting to happen.